mekenig/eba-example-agents/docs/lab/endpoints/Annotate.md

 ## Parse tree format

 The parse tree is represented in JSON as a tree of tagged tokens.
-The tree itself is represented as a JSON array of two elements, where the first element is a root label, the second on is a sub forest:
+The tree itself is represented as a JSON array of two elements, where the first element is a root label, the second one is a sub forest:
 ```
 [
   rootLabel,